 This represents our membership.
 It means – “our natural environment”.
 One meaning for the word ‘tō’ is – a single item shared between multiple people.
 In this context, it means you and I share and are part of the single existing natural environment.
 This kōrero highlights the importance of our vision as it emphasises inclusion and the fact that we only have one natural environment to protect.
 It’s a communal statement that resonates with the idea of a large community working together towards the wellbeing of the natural environment.

 Maranga Papatūānuku means the raising of Papatūānuku, the Māori god mother who is all of the land itself.
-This phrase is great Māori example of the term ‘thriving biodiversity’.
-It speaks to the raising and restoring of the land in Taranaki and Aotearoa to a healthy flourishing biodiverse state and the state of Papatūānuku herself, a garden of Eden.
+This phrase is a great Māori example of the term ‘thriving biodiversity’.
+It speaks to the raising and restoring of the land in Taranaki and Aotearoa to a healthy, flourishing, biodiverse state and the state of Papatūānuku herself, a garden of Eden.
 It’s a strong statement to support the vision of the community restoring Taranaki’s Biodiversity.

 Tō tātou taiao – Maranga Papatūānuku.